 What This Mix Does Well

-- Provides high insect production for broods and wetland wildlife
+- Provides insect production for waterfowl broods and wetland wildlife

-- Offers extended bloom windows for pollinators from spring through fall
+- Offers staggered bloom timing from spring through fall

 Ideal Uses